APIUM/apium.github.io/_posts/2017-03-12-adjustingVTR250Brake.md

 ![brakeDiagram](/images/2017-03-12-brakeDiagram.jpg){:class="img-responsive"}

 It's very simple unless you do it wrong, which as I was reading online, lots do...
+Some things to note:
+* Don't depress the brake lever after losening nut 3, you will spill brake fluid.
+* Once you've finished make sure your brake operates correctly before going off for a ride...

 In order:

-1. Loosen nut 3, just enough to let it move freely.
+1. Loosen nut 3, just enough to get back the torque point (1/4-1/2 a turn).
-2. Loosen nut 1, slide it up the bolt 1/2cm or so.
+2. Loosen nut 1, slide it up the shaft 1/2cm or so.
 3. Move the shaft by turning bolt 2 which is attached to it.
 Move the shaft down to lower the lever, up to raise it.
+4. Tighten nuts 3 and 1 back up again.

 Thanks it.
 Super easy.
 No idea why this isn't documented this easily somewhere, prehaps becasue it's so simple, but I was doing it wrong and would have appreciated a guide like this.